gohugoio/hugoDocs/content/en/content-management/front-matter.md

 ## Cascade

 > [!note]
   > For multilingual projects, defining cascade values in your project configuration is often more efficient.
 This avoids repeating the same cascade values for each language.
-See&nbsp;[details](/configuration/cascade/).
+See [details][].

 A [node](g) can cascade front matter values to its descendants.
 However, this cascading will be prevented if the descendant already defines the field, or if a closer ancestor node has already cascaded a value for that same field.